leedaMS/GNMIBasicClient/README.md

 3. Navigate to the folder 'GNMIBasicClient\bin\Debug\net6.0\' where you will find an application file named GnmiBasicTool.exe

-4. Create a file named Paths.txt; write each path you would like to get/subscribe (one path per line)
+4. In the current folder, create a file named Paths.txt; write each path you would like to get/subscribe (one path per line)

 4. Run GnmiBasicTool.exe using the flags below